Purdue defense bottles up No. 8 Spartans in 71-42 upset

-And even though the Spartans scored eight of the final 11 points in the half to cut the deficit to 37-20, they couldn’t build on that momentum.

-After giving up the first basket of the second half, Michigan State scored seven straight to close to 39-27.
+Purdue scored the first five points, then extended the lead to 19-4 with a 12-0 run.
+Trevion Williams, who finished with 16 points, helped fuel another big run, 13-2, that made it 34-14 with 3:23 left in the first half.

+Michigan State never recovered despite trimming the deficit to 37-20 at halftime and 39-27 early in the second half.

-Purdue answered with two 3-pointers to make it 45-29 with 14:11 to go and the Spartans couldn’t get closer than 11 the rest of the game.
+The Boilermakers responded with two 3-pointers to take a 45-29 lead with 14:11 to play and Michigan State couldn’t get closer than 11 again.

+“We’ve shown flashes, especially at home that we can play well,” Painter said.
+“We haven’t been consistent enough.”

 BIG PICTURE